 The SOIA Area will remain unserved until sufficient demand for library services arises in the area.
 Currently, there is little to no demand for library services, and as such, no library services are being provided in the area.
 Should portions of the SOIA Area be annexed in the future into the City of Elk Grove, the City's General Plan includes goals and policies that ensure future development does not adversely impact library services.
-Specifically, Policy PF-15 requires the City to cooperate with the City of Sacramento in the planning and implementation of future library facilities and facility expansions in Elk Grove.
-Compliance with this policy would assure the demands for library services are systematically met throughout the SOIA Area and would render any indirect impacts created by future development of the SOIA Area less than significant.
+Specifically, Policy PF-15 requires the City of Elk Grove to cooperate with the City of Sacramento in the planning and implementation of future library facilities and facility expansions in Elk Grove.
+Compliance with this policy would assure the demands for library services are systematically met throughout the SOIA Area.
+Construction of libraries, like that of other public facilities, is assumed to occur as part of the development within the SOIA Area.
+Therefore, there would be no additional impacts related to the construction of libraries beyond that assumed in each of the technical sections of this Recirculated Draft EIR.